fraank/mockup-device-frames/README.md

 I’ve collected some of these for me to use, and will try and keep them up to date.

+All Sketch files here: https://jjy.me/resources/mdf-gd

-## Latest update — 8th Jul
+## Latest update — 25 Sep
-- I have moved everything from GitHub LFS to Google Drive, just as was running into storage issues - I now have all Sketch files here: https://jjy.me/resources/mdf-gd

-## Previous update - 4th Jul
-(Kept as has only changes to storage)
-- Added the Huawei MateView (4.5K)
+- Added the Pixel 9 Pro and XL (I plan to do the Fold at some point)
-- Added the new Surface Laptop 13 and 15
+- Added the new iPhones - maybe will do these myself if I find some time
-- Edited some coordinates of the Windows laptops so that all screenshots start at 400, 200
-- In the Contents page added a size guide for real-world sizing, so you can easily mock up multiple devices next to each other
+- Also, if you want 3D mockups, check here: https://jjy.me/resources/3d-mocks

 Provided is: